Massage and Myotherapy Use in Multidisciplinary Care

 Improved post-surgical pain and anxiety.

-Reduced acute pain and healing improvements.
+Deduced acute pain and healing improvements.

-Improved Mental Health and Sleep
+Aiding Mental Health and Sleep

-Massage can play a role in effective management of stress, depression, and anxiety.
+Effective management of stress, depression, and anxiety.

 Psychiatric illness accounts for a large proportion of general practice presentations.
-Massage therapy has been shown to significantly reduce psychological stress levels, as well as alleviate the symptoms of depression and anxiety.
-It has also been shown to improve emotional well-being, relaxation, vitality and quality of sleep18,19,20.
+Massage therapy has been shown to significantly reduce psychological stress levels, as well as alleviate the symptoms of depression and anxiety.20 It has also been shown to improve emotional well-being, relaxation, vitality and quality of sleep.21&22 Massage can also enhance positive well-being and reduce stress perception among older adults, a vitally important factor in the face of an ageing population23 (refer to Fact Sheet 8 – Positive mental health).

 Improvements in Pregnancy and Postnatal

-Reduced pain and anxiety in pregnancy and postnatal.
+Reduced pain and anxiety in pregnancy and postnatal

-A viable non-pharmacological treatment option.
+Remedial massage therapy and myotherapy provide a viable non-pharmacological treatment option.

 Improvements in premature births.